meerita/avuik/README.md

 The size of the artboard used (wich represents the real viewport of the phone) fits _perfectamente_ in a Nexus 5 terminal: 1080×1920.
 The principal orientation _is portrait_.
 I don't deny to design the landscape options for future commits as well to prepare the Nexus 7 or other tablets options.

-## Recomendations
+## How to use it

+1. Open the master file in Sketch app 2.6 or higher.
-1. Make a new Sketch app document.
+2. Make a new document for your design.
+Don't use the master file.
-2. Create an art board with 1080×1920 and replicate it many times.
-3. Use this master file and never modify it.
-Just copy and paste the group.
+3. Browse the master file through the countless UI examples.
+When you find the one you like, *copy the parent folder* and never copy the shares individually.

-4. Hide what you don't use, it will be useful if you change your mind later.
-5. You can re-style practically all the items.
+## Dependencies

+This kit emulates the Android Apps, so it will requiere some base fonts that comes with Android.
+Every font needed you can acquire it either in Google Fonts or in the Android Developer site.
+The font list is:

+1. Roboto Family
+2. Roboto Condensed Family
+3. Droid Sans
+4. Droid Sans Mono

+You can, of course, use any other font in your final design, but have in mind the text position may alter since fonts will not have the same x-height as the Roboto or Droid Family.
+You may need to tune it a bit.

 ## Future development